If you’re having trouble focusing these days, you’re not alone.

-Start with the Friday planner today and set focus time.
+Start with ClickUp today for free and set your focus time.

 Forest is one of the best focus apps that is available on both the App Store and the Google Play Store.
 Forest is also available as a Chrome extension to use on your laptop or computer.
 Forest gets you to grow your own forest by staying focused daily and gradually turning your hard work into a land of lush forest.
 Forest allows you to blacklist distracting websites and whitelist ones that you need for work.

 Annoying noises form a major chunk of distractions and the inability to focus.
 Noisli helps to mask distractive and annoying noises with background sounds in order to keep you sane, improve your focus and boost your productivity.
 While there are two paid versions of Noisli, there is a free plan that offers an hour and a half of streaming a day, three curated playlists, 16 sounds to mix with, and the ability to save five favorite combos.